vigor-nf/vigor/README.md

 # SOSP paper details

-This section details the justification for each claim, figure, table in the SOSP paper; "references" are to sections of this file, `paths` refers to this repository unless otherwise indicated.
+This section details the justification for each figure and table in the SOSP paper; "references" are to sections of this file, `paths` refers to this repository unless otherwise indicated.

-Section 1, three improvements from VigNAT:
-- We generalize to arbitrary NFs -> we present five verified NFs, and it is easy to create a new one (see "Making your own NF")
-- We verify the entire stack -> you can build and verify an OS with a single NF using Vigor (see DSOS-related points of "Vigor NFs")
-- We introduce pay-as-you-go verification -> you can verify an NF with any spec you want, even partial (see the pay-as-you-go part of "Vigor NFs")

-Section 1, we present five NFs and show that each performs on par with a standard baseline:
-- See the list of Vigor NFs and baselines, as well as benchmarking instructions, in "Vigor NFs"

-Section 2, Vigor verification has two components:
-- 1, libVig verification -> this can be checked as indicated in "Vigor NFs"
-- 2, NF stack verification -> this can be checked as indicated in "Vigor NFs"

-Section 2, libVig provides data structures to write NFs:
-- These are in `libvig/containers`

-Section 3, NF_EXPORT_STATE macro:
-- This is a simplification of our messy prototype; see the `dataspec.ml`, `fspec.ml`, `dataspec.py` files in each NF's folder

-Section 4, percents of code that ends up running:
-- See the artifact from the KBNets work: https://github.com/vignat/vignat/tree/kbnets18 (specifically in the `replication/kbnets` folder)

-Section 4, early OS startup code:
-- Assembly instructions during boot: `libvig/kernel/asm`
-- C code to scan the PCI bus: `libvig/kernel/dsos_pci.c`
-- Trivial memory allocator: `libvig/stubs/externals/malloc.c`

-Section 5, our tool provides failed symbolic traces:
-- During validation (see `Vigor NFs` above), any trace printed with something other than "Invalid" can be inspected (they are in `validator/out`)

 Figure 1:
 - "NF logic" is the code in each NF's folder